Internal Links

 Maybe there is an all-powerful 'BORG' type race in our Galaxy, that annihilates any

 our messages into the ether saying "Is anyone there?".
-Stephen Hawking holds this view too.
+Stephen Hawking held this view too.

 I can recommend reading Peter F. Hamilton's 'Pandora's Star' if you want to imagine what